gduke-k/gduke-k/README.md

 ### Hi there, I'm Gaurav 👋

-## I'm a Programmer Learner,Game Developer !!
+## I'm a Programmer,Learner and Game Developer !!

 -I’m currently C, C# and sometimes Web devlopment